crums-io/skipledger/docs/mrsl_manual.md

 ## Commands

 The following is meant to complement the program's `-help` option.
 None of the commands require a network connection.
 With the exception of the `dump` command which outputs in JSON, command output defaults to plain text.
 The reason why is that from a presentation standpoint, tabular data is more intuitive in row-per-line format.
 Output is switched to JSON using the `--json` option (or `-j`).
 By default, JSON output is indented; to remove whitespace use the `--pack` option.

-Note the command line interface is designed so that argument / options order do not matter.
-Options (on/off *switches*, really) can be abbreviated using their first letter and where appropriate combined in the usual way (e.g. `-jp` combines `--json` and `--pack`).

 ### sum